 Prior to joining the Capitals, Marin spent two years as assistant equipment manager with the Columbia Inferno of the ECHL.
 He and his wife, Rachel, reside in Arlington, Va.

-Ray Straccia is entering his third season with the Capitals and second season as Locker Room Assistant.
+Ray Straccia is entering his 4th season with the Capitals and third season as Locker Room Assistant.